MSSSAR Eagle Scout Recognition and Scholarship Programs

 5. Essays which meet the criteria in Rules 1-4 above will be accepted and judged equally on the following criteria:

 D. Grammar and spelling

 6. Awards for Chapter, State and National winners:

 Chapter: Each participating chapter will present the winner(s) with an award, to be determined by the chapter.

-Mississippi State Society: $500; winning recognition certificate, and a medal awarded at the State Convention March 25-26, 2011 in Olive Branch, MS.
+Mississippi State Society: $500; winning recognition certificate, and a medal awarded at the State Convention.

-First place: $2,000; a winning recognition certificate and medal; airfare and one night hotel stay for the winner and a chaperone at the SAR Congress,
+First place: $5,000; a winning recognition certificate and medal; airfare and one night hotel stay for the winner and a chaperone at the National Congress.

 7. The winning essay of the national contest will be submitted for publication in The SAR Magazine.
 Participants in this contest agree that their essay may be published in The SAR Magazine and on the NSSAR Knight Essay Contest web page.
 Winning essay participants, on all levels, must supply a social security number or alien identification/green card number in order to receive their award.